¡Forward, Russia!: Work outside the band

-Katie remixed I Was a Cub Scout's "I Hate Nightclubs"; her remix was released as a bonus single available exclusively online.
+Nicholls remixed I Was a Cub Scout's "I Hate Nightclubs"; her remix was released as a bonus single available exclusively online.
 She has also been nominated for the Peta 2's (People for the Ethical Treatment of Animals) 'World's sexiest Vegetarian' in 2007, 2008, and 2009, but did not win.

 Whiskas remixed Howling Bells' "Low Happening" under the name '¡Constructicons Form Devastator!' and his remix was released as a bonus single available online and on a 7-inch single.

 Woodhead has an electronic side-project AnteAter, with one release to date, "Final Lekky" on DTTR's 3rd compilation Something I Learned Today – released March 2007.
 He also performed the vocals in the chorus of the Yes Boss song "Tongues in Knots" from their album Look Busy.